asus-linux-drivers/asus-numberpad-driver/README.md

 - Disabling sys NumLock from e.g. external keyboard disables NumberPad as well
 - Enabling sys NumLock do not activate NumberPad (can be enabled)
 - Disabling NumberPad by default disable sys Numlock as well (can be disabled which is useful when is connected external keyboard)
-- Supports pointer button clicks (areas are for left <= 35%, middle > 35% and < 60% and right > 65% of touchpad width) when is NumberPad activated (can be disabled), recommended area for executing clicks is bottom offset to avoid send NumberPad number or character together with click
+- Driver supports pointer moving & pointer button clicks when is NumberPad activated (left, right, middle click), recommended area for executing clicks or start moving is bottom offset to avoid send NumberPad number or char together with click
 - Repeating the key, when is held (disabled by default)
 - Multitouch up to 5 fingers (disabled by default)
 - Safe slide gestures against accidental touches by default (by default is multitouch disabled so is not allowed use more then only 1 finger at the same moment)